-"Kind hands, Kind feet, Kind words, Kind everything!"
+"Kind hands, Kind words, Kind feet, Kind everything!"

 Children can earn individual house points for keeping these rules well.
 As a class, they can earn a class reward.
-All classes operate a marble/counter in a jar system which works towards a reward for the whole class.
+Some classes operate a marble in a jar system which works towards a reward for the whole class.
 No child is excluded from whole class reward.
-For some classes it may be preferable to operate a table reward system in place of, or in addition to, a whole class reward.
+For some classes it may be preferable to operate a table reward system in place of, or in addition to a whole class reward.